Ryuker/AstroWPHeadlessTest/_notes/AstroWPHeadless-notes.md

       - [v] implement pagination controls
         - [] pagination responsiveness

-- [] setup content collection for posts
+- [v] setup content collection for posts
-  - [] move fetch of posts into code
+  - [v] move fetch of posts into code
-  - [] pull in the posts from the collection into [...page].astro
+  - [v] pull in the posts from the collection into [...page].astro
   - [] pull in the posts from the collection into [index].astro

 - repeat the above with WPGraphQL